MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/python-webapp.md

 ## Run a post-deployment script

-Within the `AzureRMWebAppDeployment" step, you can run a post-deployment script by using the following entries after `StartupCommand:`:
+Within the `AzureRMWebAppDeployment` step, you can run a post-deployment script by using the following entries after `StartupCommand:`:

 - Inline script: